INTM-BRA InternAbroad: Business, Culture and Sustainability

 Requirements for course approval

 Complete course activities (pre-departure workshop, online sessions, internship, term paper)

 Term paper assessed as pass/fail.
-The term paper should demonstrate awareness and knowledge about challenge and opportunities related to sustainable business in practice.
+The term paper should demonstrate in-depth knowledge about challenges and opportunities related to sustainable business in practice.

 Associate Professor Lars Jacob Tynes Pedersen

 Dept. of Accounting, Auditing and Law